 Peak Gear Guide Editorial Team

-Our editorial team includes certified wilderness guides, gear industry veterans, and obsessive backcountry enthusiasts who collectively log over 1,000 trail nights each year.
-Every product we recommend is tested in real conditions by people who depend on their gear.
-We are not sponsored by any brand and purchase most test products with our own funds.
+Our editorial team includes certified wilderness guides, gear industry veterans, and obsessive backcountry enthusiasts.
+Every product we recommend is vetted against manufacturer specs, independent field-test data, and verified owner feedback by people who know the conditions this gear faces.
+We are not sponsored by any brand, and our recommendations are made independently.

 Editorial Disclosure

 Peak Gear Guide is reader-supported.
 When you purchase through links on our site, we may earn an affiliate commission at no additional cost to you.
-Our editorial team tests every product independently and recommendations are never influenced by affiliate partnerships.
+Our recommendations are built from manufacturer specs, published test data, and verified-owner reviews, and are never influenced by affiliate partnerships.
 We only recommend gear we would use ourselves.
 Product prices and availability are accurate as of the publication date and are subject to change.
 Last updated March 30, 2026.